shash369/Hacktoberfest/README.md

 ## Code of Conduct 📜

-Please note that this project has a Code of Conduct.
+Please note that this project has a [Code of Conduct](CODE_OF_CONDUCT.md).
 We expect all contributors to adhere to it.
 By participating, you are expected to uphold this code and treat all contributors with respect.

 ## License 📄

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
 By contributing, you agree to license your contributions under the same terms.

+## Contact Information 📧

+If you have any questions or need further assistance, feel free to contact us via email at [ossrndcentre@gmail.com](mailto:ossrndcentre@gmail.com) or any of our maintainers.

 Thank you for contributing to Hacktoberfest with Team OSS.
 Happy hacking! 🎉